iconclass/server/src/help/search.md

           {{% aimg search_oldman %}}

+The results of the word search are presented in a scrollable list, sorted by relevance or by [notation](basics#notations).
 If you want to see a concept in its context, i.e. in its place in the hierarchy, just click on it, as is illustrated below for __31D16 old man__.

           {{% aimg 31d16 %}}